W. W. G.

 She sees herself close the jewelry box, then walk through the house to the kitchen back door, which led to an attached screened porch on the side of the house.
 A clean cement slab made the floor, the slanted roof was aluminum, which was so loud and comforting in the rain, and there were metal rocking chairs and a dark red stained cedar patio table along the perimeter of the porch.
 Mr. Clean, a yellow canary who sang and trilled and couldn’t stay out of his water dish, lived in a cage on the cedar table.
 She would sit close and say bird things to him, loving how he cocked his head at her and jumped from perch to perch.

-Since this going back is a sunny day, she steps out of the porch onto the pink, porous cement block her grandfather has placed beneath the screen door, into the small back yard.
-There’s a tall, shady tree close to the house, a rose garden with pale pink and yellow wide blooms she pushes her nose into, and some common bladed grass, rather than the springy dichondra lawn her parents had opted for.
+Since this going back in her memory is a sunny day, she steps out of the porch onto the pink, porous cement block her grandfather has placed beneath the screen door, into the small back yard.
+There’s a tall, shady tree close to the house, a rose garden with pale pink and yellow wide blooms she pushes her nose into, and some common bladed grass, rather than the springy dichondra lawn her parents had opted for at their new house.

 She can hear the clatter of dishes being set on the kitchen table.
 The conversation of her parents and grandparents inside.
 She doesn’t know why her brothers aren’t there.